 How do I apply for a mortgage?

 Lenders check your suitability for a mortgage by assessing your income, outgoings and debt.
-See the MoneyForce website for advice on applying for a mortgage, including information about calculating the total cost of your mortgage.
+See advice on the different stages of applying for a mortgage, and find out what information lenders will need from you.
 You can also use a mortgage affordability calculator to estimate how much you can borrow.

 What are my repayment options?